 - Norfolk County Sheriff Clifford Marshall was fined for improper use of a credit card and also for appointing his sons as deputy sheriffs.

-- Lowell City Manager Brian Martin fined $1,750 for awarding a contract to a company owned by two friends.
+- Lowell City Manager Brian Martin paid a $1,750 civil penalty for violating section 23 by awarding a city contract to a company owned by two friends.

-- The Commission found that the Petitioner did not prove by a preponderance of the evidence that Martin, the Chairman of the Town of Rowley Board of Water Commissioners, violated G. L. c.
+- The Commission found that the Enforcement Division did not prove by a preponderance of the evidence that Scott Martin, the Chairman of the Town of Rowley Board of Water Commissioners, violated G. L. c.
 268A, sections 23(b)(2) and 23(b)(3) by receiving free transportation from two employees of the Rowley Water Department.

 - Lynn Health Inspector John Massa cited for inspecting property managed by businesses for which he regularly served papers as a constable.

-- A Selectman violated the conflict law by participating in approval of a contract between the town and his wife's employees' union and by taking action as a selectman and as an electric light department commissioner on behalf of his son.
+- Mansfield Selectman David May violated the conflict law by participating in approval of a contract between the town and his wife's employees' union and by taking action as a selectman and as an electric light department commissioner on behalf of his son.

 - The Commission issued a Decision and Order concluding that Lynn School Superintendent James Mazareas violated the conflict law by making personnel decisions about his wife.

 The Leominster Mayor violated G.L. c.
 268A, the conflict of interest law, by directing a subordinate to rehabilitate the property of an elderly friend using community development block grant funds without following standard procedure, and by failing to disclose his personal relationship with the property owner.